-1 and with regard to proposals 2 and 3, each as set forth in this proxy statement, you may vote "FOR," "AGAINST" or "ABSTAIN."
-If you abstain from voting on these proposals, your shares will be counted as present for purposes of outcome of the vote on the remaining proposals.
+With regard to the election of each director nominee in proposal quorum at the Annual Meeting.
+An abstention will not count as 1 and with regard to proposals 2, 3 and 4, each as set forth in this proxy statement, you may vote "FOR," "AGAINST" or "ABSTAIN."
+If you abstain from voting on these proposals, your shares will be counted as present for purposes of establishing a of the vote on the remaining proposals.

-With regard to the election of each director nominee in proposal establishing a quorum at the Annual Meeting.
-An abstention will not count as a vote "FOR" or "AGAINST" these proposals at the Annual Meeting and will have no effect on the outcome of the election of our directors in an uncontested election, or on the items but not on other items.
+a vote "FOR" or "AGAINST" these proposals at the Annual Meeting and will have no effect on the outcome of the election of our directors in an uncontested election, or on the outcome items but not on other items.
 Broker non-votes are counted as present for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting but will not be counted for purposes of the election of directors and will have no effect on the outcome of the vote on the remaining proposals.